 There are a number of changes that make it easier for senior pedestrians to handle everyday traffic.
 Speed limits are reduced to 40km/h, roads are narrow and pedestrians are guided to marked crossing points.

 There are 3 key aspects that decide where a silver zone is located.
 First of all, they are located in areas with a high senior population.
 Secondly, they are located in areas with a higher accident rate involving senior citizens.
-Additionally, they can be found in areas which have amenities suitable for seniors.
+Additionally, they can be found in areas that have amenities suitable for seniors.

 Check out the difference between a silver zone and a regular road.